kingslayer458/file-sharing-system/README.md

 ## Notes
 - The `file.io` API was replaced with `tmpfile.org` due to CORS issues.
-- This system is designed for temporary file sharing and **not for permanent storage**.
+- This system is designed for temporary file sharing and **not for permanent storage**